-In Nymphalidae forelegs in both sexes are vestigal and useless for walking.
+"In Nymphalidae forelegs in both sexes are vestigal and useless for walking.
 They have reduced forelegs which make them appear as if they have only have two pairs of legs.
-Therefore butterflies of this family are also called as "Four Footed Butterflies".
-In many forms of these subfamilies, the forelegs are kept pressed against the underside of thorax and are often present in males (Bingham, 1905).
-Heliconian butterflies (Nymphalidae) have reduced prothoracic legs as compared to mesothoracic and metathoracic legs.
-They apparently have no function in males, but are used by females to drum on the host plant prior to oviposition (Renou 1983; Thiele et al., 2016).
+Therefore butterflies of this family "Four also called as Footed Butterflies".
+In many forms of these subfamilies, the forelegs are kept pressed against the underside of thorax and are often present in males" (Bingham, 1905).
+"Heliconianbutterflies (Nymphalidae) have reduced prothoracic legs as compared to mesothoracic and metathoracic legs.
+They apparently have no function in males, but are used by females to drum on the host prior oviposition" plant to (Renou1983; Thiele et al., 2016).